xd009642/xd-tts/slides/historic_systems.typ

   - A formant is a resonance of the vocal tract
   - Adding them together creates sounds
-  - By modelling how they change during phonemes we can add them together and make the sound
+  - By modelling how they change we can combine and make a sound
   - Good intelligibility and runtime but sounds robotic
   - Very low level modelling of speech so hard to develop ]